x13a/setup-proxy/README.md

 # setup-proxy

-Proxy bootstrap
+Proxy Server Bootstrap Script

-You must have a server and domain name for this.
+You must have domain name for this.

 ## Usage